dodoro-gw/RealTimeDataVisualization/README.md

-## An Simple Example of Streaming Data Real Time Visualization
+## A Simple Example of Streaming Data Visualization in Real Time

 `realtime.js`: server-end code.
 It simulates streaming data: every 0.6 second, a new data point is sent to the front end via socket connection.
 I use node.js.